 - You can use the Saba Parking App on your phone to pay for parking in :

 Disabled parking: Parking for valid blue badge holders is free across the site.
-We have a designated disabled car park and disabled spaces across the entire site, up to a maximum of 4 hours.
+We have a designated disabled car park and disabled spaces across the entire site- 145 spaces in total, up to a maximum of 4 hours.
 If using a Pay on Exit car park, the photo side of the blue badge holds a barcode, if you hold this under the scanner at the exit barrier machine this will scan your badge and let you out for free.

 Bicycyle/motorcyle parking is available across the Derriford Hospital site, please see the hospital map for full details.